sybrew/the-seo-framework/readme.txt

 	* TODO: Feed noindex option (under Feed Settings).
 "Allow indexing of feeds? - [?]=Podcasts require feeds to be indexed.
 If you have podcasts, enable this option."
 		* Ref: https://developers.google.com/search/docs/guides/podcast-guidelines
 		* Ref: https://github.com/Yoast/wordpress-seo/pull/13143
+		* NOTE: Google seems to ignore the noindex header at the moment... has this behavior changed since???
+* **Improved:**
+	* Subdirectory issue tests for the robots.txt output is no longer cached and is now more accurate.
 * **Changed:**
 	* The default sitemap colors are no longer dark/green, but WordPress colored (darker/blue), instead.
 	* The "maximum image preview size" copyright directive bug has been fixed by Google.
 Therefore, the restrictions and warnings have been lifted.
+	* The robots.txt output is now default when the blog is not public.
+This follows the behavior in WordPress 5.3.
 * **Other:**
 	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.